delfick/credo/README.rst

 likely there are hidden bugs in some of the code that handles the corner cases I don't see in my normal usage.

-So until tests are written, this should be considered alpha/beta quality.
+So until tests are written, this should be **considered alpha quality**.

 Also, credulous has more people working on it and one of the reasons they chose golang was the ability to distribute a single, static binary.